ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 >**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `covid19` directory) and executing the `bal run` command.
 The console should have warning logs related to the isolatedness of resources.
 It is a built-in service concurrency safety feature of Ballerina.

-You can view the output below in the Terminal.
+You should see the output similar to the following in the Terminal.

 ```
 Compiling source
-        graphql/covid19:0.1.0
+        featured_scenarios/write_a_graphql_api:0.1.0
-HINT [service.bal:(20:5,20:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [main.bal:(41:5,41:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-HINT [service.bal:(25:5,25:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [main.bal:(46:5,46:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-HINT [service.bal:(33:5,33:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
+HINT [main.bal:(54:5,54:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
-HINT [service.bal:(46:5,46:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-HINT [service.bal:(50:5,50:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-HINT [service.bal:(54:5,54:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-HINT [service.bal:(61:5,61:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-HINT [service.bal:(68:5,68:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'
-HINT [service.bal:(75:5,75:5)] concurrent calls will not be made to this method since the service and the method are not 'isolated'

 Running executable
 ```